 What can you do to find better-paying freelance writing jobs?
 Here are three tips:

 1. Swim in a smaller pool

 Are you looking at mass job boards such as Craigslist, just like 10,000 other writers?
 Stop.

-Instead, find niche job boards that fewer writers see, with jobs not all writers could do.
+Instead, find niche freelance writing job boards that fewer writers see, with jobs not all writers could do.
 For instance, I found some great business-finance gigs with Gorkana alerts.
 This marketing consultancy also puts out healthcare and media writing job alerts, too.

 These more exclusive job listings can take a little sleuthing to turn up — they might lurk on a professional association website, or run on the back page of an industry trade publication.
 But it will be worth the effort, as the quality of the jobs offered will often be worlds removed from what you see on Craigslist.
 I got a gig writing for a major TV network’s website through a niche board.

 Get on a local writer listserv or go to local writer networking events.
 For instance, I’ve attended local Media Bistro live events in my town, and belong to a Seattle LinkedIn group, Women in Digital Journalism, that’s a gold mine of info about markets in my town.
 (These are also great places to get referral business, too.)